 Everyone likes a freebie, right?
 Use your intranet to remind staff just how lucky they are to work at your organization by writing about all the cool things that your company can offer.
 There will probably be the usual things like pensions and training – but how about hobby schemes, gym memberships and discounts at local bars and restaurants?

 Introducing a “Deal of the Week” will give staff a reason to regularly check in to see what’s on offer.

 We all love reading about people, so make your CEO that star of your organization.
 Take them out of their ivory tower and give staff the chance to really get to know them.
 With overviews of their hobbies and interests outside of work.

 Position them as a thought leader – write regular columns on their behalf about their take on the latest industry trends or their business trip to another location.
 Strong leadership gives staff confidence in the stability of the company – as well as providing interesting reading material.

 Focus on departments

 In most organisations, staff only engage with the departments they work with directly.
-Chances are, your employees will have little knowledge of precisely what their neighboring departments are doing all day.
-Write ups on other offices, departments and people will only improve your company’s culture – while driving users to your intranet.
+Chances are, your employees will have little knowledge of precisely what their neighbouring departments are doing all day.
+Write-ups on other offices, departments and people will only improve your company’s culture – while driving users to your intranet.